 Best Time to Visit Nagoya

-Nagoya, like Tokyo and Osaka, is located on Japan’s biggest island Honshu with a subtropical climate.
+Nagoya, like Tokyo and Osaka, is located on Japan’s biggest island Honshu with a subtropical climate making it a great place to go when visiting Japan in winter.

 That means hot and humid summers (July to September) with temperatures in the high 30s and temperate winters (December to February) with temperatures around 10 degrees Celsius.